jcjollant/gakneeboard/README.md

 I couldn't find anything I liked, so I scratched my own itch.

 # TODO
+* Show version number in the feedback box
+* Pick rwy orientation by clicking
+* Select whether pattern entry should have midfield
 * Show -.- if gnd frequency is unknown
 * Airport : Add cancel button at the bottom of Rwy selector
 * Add "nothing" in possible corner data